 The Frances J. Laven award was initiated in 2014 when Ms. Laven retired from her position with CAPCSD.
 "Service" was the focus of the award to reflect her tireless efforts in forwarding the efforts of CAPCSD and the discipline.

-In honor of Frances Laven, CAPCSD is funding one student scholarship to recognize exemplary student service.
+In honor of Frances Laven, CAPCSD is funding up to ten (10) student scholarships to recognize exemplary student service.

 Plural Publishing Research Scholarships

-The Council of Academic Programs in Communication Sciences and Disorders (CAPCSD) promotes research by students in Communication Sciences and Disorders.
-In support of this goal, Plural Publishing has generously agreed to fund two scholarship awards to support graduate student research:
+CAPCSD promotes research by students in communication sciences and disorders.
+In support of this goal, Plural Publishing has generously agreed to fund two (2) scholarship awards to support graduate student research.

-Master’s/AuD level award is intended for Master’s/AuD level students who are pursuing research in speech-language pathology or audiology.
+One (1) Master’s/AuD level scholarship is intended for Master’s/AuD level students who are pursuing research in speech-language pathology or audiology.

-Doctoral-level award is intended for Ph.D. students who are pursuing research in audiology, speech-language pathology, or speech-language-hearing sciences.
+One (1) Doctoral-level scholarship is intended for Ph.D. students who are pursuing research in audiology, speech-language pathology, or speech-language-hearing sciences.